therealOri/Bchat/README.md

 # About
 Why did I make this?
 - I made this because I couldn't find an application that did this specifically, only "nukers" and stuff like that.
 Also I didn't trust other programs as they always felt sketchy.
-What i've made here is a non sketchy, and simple way to send messages to channels using your bot!
-You can decide the guild and the channel in said guild to send a message too.
+What I've made here is a non sketchy, and simple way to send messages to channels and users using your bot!
+You can decide the user, guild and the channel in said guild to send a message too.

-As of right now it doesn't have a working way with to listen for messages live so unfortuneately it is a one way thing.
-If you know how to make it 2 way, then please contribute!
-When I say "2 way", I mean after sending the message, have an option to allow it to listen for messages, etc.
+As of right now it doesn't have a working way with to listen for messages live so unfortuneately it is a one way thing for now.
 __ __

 <br />